 Authentication and Keys

-When clients participate to a decentralized training run, a set of solana Keypairs is used to authenticate each type of user.
+When clients participate in a decentralized training run, a set of Solana Keypairs is used to authenticate each type of user.

 Users Roles